 10. Escape the city in the Catedral de Barcelona

 Close to the busy streets of La Rambla you can find an oasis of calm in the city’s cathedral.
-Catedral de Barcelona, also known as Le Seu as it was named after Barcelona’s patron Saint Eulalia.
+Catedral de Barcelona is also known as Le Seu, as it was named after Barcelona’s patron Saint Eulalia.
 You’ll find the stunning cathedral in the centre of the Barri Gòtic area and its origins date back to the 13th century.
 This medieval sanctuary has a vaulted interior, a number of little chapels, and a garden with a cloister that’s home to thirteen geese.
 It’s free to visit every day from 12:30-19:45.

 11. Enjoy the colourful Mercat de Sant Josep de la Boqueira

-This large, colourful public market is also known as just La Boqueria and you’ll find it in the Ciutat Vella district of Barcelona.
+This large, colourful public market is known locally as just La Boqueria and you’ll find it in the Ciutat Vella district of Barcelona.
 Browsing here is one of the best free things to do in Barcelona.
 It dates back to the 13th century, so it can’t be beaten for an authentic experience.
-You’ll be met with loud noises, overpowering smells and colour as far as the eye can see on arrival at the market.
-It’s the perfect place to visit at anytime of the day, and a great place to have a bite to eat too.
+You’ll be met with loud noises, overpowering smells and colour as far as the eye can see on arrival.
+Don’t miss it for its bargains and delicious local cuisine!
+The market is open 08:00-20:30 from Tuesday to Saturday.

 12. Have free tapas with a drink